-Source: AIHW analysis of ABS prelimary estimates residential population based on 2011 Census.
+Source: AIHW analysis of ABS preliminary population estimates based on 2011 Census.

 The Aboriginal and Torres Strait Islander population has an age structure that is significantly younger than that of other Australians.
-For example, in Queensland, Aboriginal and Torres Strait Islander people aged under 15 constitute 37% of the Indigenous population, whereas this age group represents about 20% of the total Queensland population.
-Conversely, those aged 65 and over comprise only 3% of the Indigenous population in Queensland, compared with 13% of the total Queensland population (Figure 2).
+For example, in South Australia, Aboriginal and Torres Strait Islander people aged under 15 constitute 34.9% of the Indigenous population, whereas this age group represents about 17.7% of the total South Australia population.
+Conversely, those aged 65 and over comprise only 3.7% of the Indigenous population in South Australia, compared with 15.9% of the total South Australia population (Figure 2).

-In 2006 in Queensland, more than three-quarters of Aboriginal and Torres Strait Islander people lived in Major cities (28.1%), Inner regional (20.6%) and Outer regional areas (29.1%).
-Just under one-quarter lived in Remote (8.6%) and Very remote (13.7%) areas.
-Similarly, about three-quarters of the total Indigenous population in Australia live in Major cities (32.1%), Inner regional (21.4%) and Outer regional areas (21.9%), with just under one-quarter in Remote (9.3%) and Very remote (15.4%) areas (Table 2).
+In South Australia, nearly half of Aboriginal and Torres Strait Islander people lived in Major cities (48.9%), and around one-third lived in Inner regional (9.2%) and Outer regional areas (23.3%).
+Nearly one-fifth lived in the Remote (4.3%) and Very remote (14.4%) areas.
+In comparison, about three-quarters of the total Indigenous population in Australia lived in Major cities (32.1%), Inner regional (21.4%) and Outer regional areas (21.9%), with just under a quarter residing in Remote (9.3%) and Very remote areas (15.4%) (Table 2).